svofski/calculator-maybe/README.md

 Based on [mk-61 project by sergev](https://github.com/sergev/mk-61) and [emu145 by fixelsan](https://github.com/fixelsan/emu145/).

 Runs on Pi Pico.
 Eventually wants to become a usable calculator with buttons and stuff.
+It will use either of the two displays above.

 [Code here](/arduino/mk61vak)